 - Loss of Income – If you have taken time off of work, or have been unable to return to work because of your injury, the income you have lost and the potential future income you may lose can be included in accordance with your current paygrade.

-Due to the many, many possible horse riding injuries that can happen when someone is involved in an accident with a horse, whether they were riding the horse or just happened to be in the wrong place at the wrong time, and the number of other different variables that make up the final settlement amount, it would be impossible to predict the exact amount that you may receive in compensation.
+Due to the many possible horse riding injuries that can happen, whether they were riding the horse or just happened to be in the wrong place at the wrong time.
+With the number of other different variables that make up the final settlement amount, it would be impossible to predict the exact amount that you may receive in compensation.
 Each case is unique and so the compensation award given will depend on the individual circumstances involved.

 |Reason for Compensation||Average Award Amount||Comments|